rareval48/Eng-4--Pi-in-the-Sky-/README.md

 There isnt much risk involving drones since there isnt any presssure, liquids, or harsh chemicals.
 The only thing that we would need to watch out for would be the drone blades as there isnt much stopping it from protecting the surroundings.
 To protect us from the blades we would need to make sure that we arent touching the drone when it takes off or if the blades are spinning at all.

 ## Materials
 Some of the materials and supplies that we need are easy to ge as we have them here in the lab.
 The other supplies would need to be ordered.
-Here is a list of all of our supplies include: 4 dc coreless motors, circuitboard, accelerometer (MPU6050), battery pack, altimeter (MPL3115A2), GPS module, 2 H-bridges, a powerboost, and 3d printed/lasercut supplies.
+Here is a list of all of our supplies include: 4 dc coreless motors, circuitboard, accelerometer (MPU6050), battery pack, 4 transistors and 3d printed/lasercut supplies.
 We would need to buy 4 dc motors and a GPS module.
 As those are the only things that we dont have in the lab.

 # Weekly_Progress